 What You Can Do

 Damage calculations require support if at all possible.
 Gathering together as much written evidence of your costs as possible can go a long way to supporting your claim.
 The best place to start is to gather all your bills, receipts, and invoices for all your past and current medical treatment.
 In addition, collect any receipts for related costs such as taxis, Uber, specialized rehab equipment, prescription medications, over-the-counter medications, medical supplies, dietary needs, etc.

-Grossman Attorneys at Law Can Maximize Your Claim
+Grossman Attorneys at Law in Boca Raton Can Maximize Your Claim

 With our personal attention to each case, you can count on our top rated personal injury attorneys in Boca Raton, FL to dig into the details and properly and justly value your Jones Act settlement.
 Since we are highly experienced in Jones Act settlements, we can help you understand the process and what to expect.
 Rest assured that we will fight to get you exactly what you deserve for your injuries.
 Contact us today.